russellbits/Writing/Poetry/the-struggle-the-surprise/poem-draft-1.md

 And your footsteps, right and left
 The painting has you in it.

-I worked anyway to make Life
+I worked to make Life
 better for that no-reason.
 Hibernation, Tired & Sad, keeps you from even a walk because you can sleep the season;